hydra-network/exchange-frontend/readme.md

 ![Zgorinich](https://user-images.githubusercontent.com/8104605/60265924-9bccb280-98ef-11e9-84b6-f5fe39cc2ff7.jpg)

-_Zmey Gorynych (on picture) is the fork of Hydra character in Russian folklore._
+_Zmey Gorynych (on picture) is a fork of Hydra character in Russian folklore._

 This repository includes: